Cusco is a city that lives from tourism. The city and the surrounding area has lots to offer:Read more

 Cusco is best known as the city close to Machu Picchu.
 There are other archeological sites in the area.
 They are definitely worth a visit.
-If you can get passed the name confusing.
+If you can get past the name confusing.

 Machu Picchu is -of course- on every traveler’s bucket list.
 So I had to make sure I was there as well.

-On my trip in Peru, Arequipa was my second stop.
+On my trip to Peru, Arequipa was my second stop.
 I stayed in the Hotel San Agustin Posada del Monasterio.

 The Padama hotel is a budget-friendly hotel, in the city of Callao (Lima).
 I stayed in this hotel at the start of my trip in Peru.

 While traveling in Peru in search for nature, the four camelids of south america are on every photographers list.
 The Llama and the Alpaca are herded by the Peruvians.
 The Vicuna and the Guanaco live in the wild.
 And where can you see the Vicuna and the Guanaco in Peru?

 I traveled to Peru in the summer (actually: the winter there).
 I visited several cities in the center and the south of the country.
 Next to all the things I discovered in Peru, these things were what I would call unexpected: Read more